Courses Taught

 Economics & Business Forecasting

-Economics & Business Forecasting covers the fundamentals of forecasting in finance, economics, and business, assisting students in developing a skill set suitable for their future careers.
+Economics & Business Forecasting covers the fundamentals of forecasting in finance, economics, and business, helping students develop a skill set suitable for their future careers.
 Topics include predictive regression, trend and seasonal modeling, autoregressive moving average, and multivariate models.

 Econometrics